ScienceParkStudyGroup/research-data-management-lesson/index.md

     - Funders are increasingly requiring good data management practices to grant proposals.
     - Enhance your scientific reputation by showing that you embrace best practices on data management.
     - Some if not all of these good practices might become _de facto_ standards in the future.
-4. **Where do get help at your local institution?**
+4. **Where can you get help at your local institution?**
     - At the University of Amsterdam.
     - In the Netherlands.
     - In Europe.
-    - Rest of the world.
+    - In the rest of the world.

 <br>